 One challenge of raising a teenager is that everything is in flux.
 Your child is indeed thinking, feeling, and acting differently.
-You know that a teenager’s brain, nervous system and body are changing dramatically.
+You know that a teenager’s brain, and body are changing dramatically (something Dr. Dan Siegel calls a brainstorm).
 This means you both must find new ways to handle new problems.

 For one thing, your child’s needs and wants are shifting.
 Your son or daughter has a natural desire for more independence.
 They are interested in more things that don’t include you, and less in things that do.

 Your teenager will naturally seek out new relationships and experiences over which you have little control.
 He or she wants more privacy.
 They want to solve issues on their own.
 You can’t just pick them up and put them in the car anymore to make them go along with your plans.

 - How do I deal with my teenage daughter or son?

 - How do I know if my child needs counseling?

 - If my teenager is resistant to therapy and refuses to go, then what?

 - Is forcing my child to go to therapy a good idea?

 Here are some of the most-asked questions about helping a teen into therapy, and how to find the right therapy for your teenager: